Careers

 jobs per year

-+4% projected job growth over 10 years — about average.
++3% projected job growth over 10 yearsabout as fast as average.

 Source: U.S. Bureau of Labor Statistics, Occupational Employment and Wage Statistics (May 2024) and Occupational Outlook Handbook 2024–34 projections.